 After starting for the Los Angeles Dodgers in the first game of the season in Australia, Kershaw was expected to take the ball in the stateside opener one week later but instead was put on the DL with a teres major strain.

-While it was a jarring reality, the disabled list has become a new reality for Kershaw in each of the past three seasons.
+While it was a jarring reality, the disabled list has become a new norm for Kershaw in each of the past three seasons.
 His back began to betray him and this season Kershaw also dealt with biceps tendinitis.

 The string of injuries casted some doubt on the likelihood of Kershaw opting out of the two years and $65 million remaining on his contract.
 He wound up signing a three-year, $93 million extension with the Dodgers, avoiding free agency for a second time.